 No-scalpel vasectomies at our clinic provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
-Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort. – especially when coupled with no-needle freezing, as we do.
+Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.

 Please contact us with your questions, or to book an appointment.
 You can reach us during clinic hours at 416-551-7070.